spolu/settle/site/content/posts/intro.md

 +++
 type = "post"
-title = "Value exchange between machines (and humans)" description = "Introductory post about Settle, and how it is particulary fitted for machine to machine transations." date = "2017-01-17T08:30:00-07:00"
+title = "Value exchange for machines (and humans)" description = "Introductory post about Settle, and how it is particulary fitted for machine to machine transations." date = "2017-01-17T08:30:00-07:00"
 +++